 “I am happy with the direction of our program,” says Witman.
 “I think we have built the program up to where it is a very attractive option for talented student-athletes.
-I want us to build on the success of the last five years and continue to maintain our status as one of the top programs in the region and the nation.
+I want us to build on the success of the last six years and continue to maintain our status as one of the top programs in the region and the nation.
 The Grumbacher Center is one of the finest facilities in the east coast if not the nation.”

 “With our outstanding academic reputation and reputable athletic program, I am confident in our team’s ability to continue to make York College very proud.
 We have a great group of kids who work hard and possess the talent to make this a very special program,” says Witman.

 The Spartans continue to be outstanding academically.
-After reaching the pinnacle in 2005, the Spartans finished second in 2006 and again in 2008.
-They have now finished in the top two in four of the last nine academic years.
+After being ranked number one in the nation for team GPA in 2005, the Spartans finished second in 2006 and runner-up again in 2008.
+The Spartans were ranked 20th in the 2015 WBCA Academic rankings.

 Scholles is a former standout player at Hanover High School.
-He served Witman as a student manager in his first two years on the staff before being elevated to his current position where he is in his fourth season.
+He served Witman as a student manager in his first two years on the staff before being elevated to his current position where he is in his ninth season.